 Arcieri’s plays have been produced in America, England, Australia, Belgium, Croatia, China and Canada.
 They include the one-acts The Scream (All Out Arts, The Actors Institute, Moving Arts, East West), Requiem for Albert (The Actors Institute, Vital Theatre, Bedlam Theatre), Drinking Zombies (Myriad Arts, Moving Arts), Norman!
 (Theatre Three, Theatre 40, Vital Theatre, Flesh Pot) and The Play About the Menu at Simon’s Coffee Shop (Theatre Three, Moving Arts, WAT?, Leduc Drama Society).
 The Scream was optioned for a feature film and Drinking Zombies has been published by Original Works.
 His full-lengths include Modern Astrology (Theatre Conspiracy) and Cowbirds (Arena Theatre).

 Japanese Death Poem had a staged reading at Kitchen Dog Theatre in Dallas TX and a full production at Theatre 40 in Los Angeles.
 Both were directed by Tony-nominated Stephen Tobolowsky, the latter starring Julie Hagerty.
 That play also won Stony Brook University’s prestigious John Gassner Award.
-It was produced again this April 2016 by WAT?
+It was produced again by WAT?
 Theatre in Belgium (in Dutch).

 His haiku, haibun and haiga have been published in prestigious journals, including Frogpond and Modern Haiku.